 Vladi Gubler

 As form designers, we are always torn between two opposites: trying to include all the necessary columns in our form and trying to create a form that is as short and simple as possible.
-Using modern forms in Ultimate Forms you can leverage the power of our Tabs control to subdivide the form into mutliple tabs, each containing a set of columns describing the same topic or area of the form.
+Using modern forms in Ultimate Forms you can leverage the power of our Tabs control to subdivide the form into mutliple tabs.
+Each tab then contains a set of columns describing the same topic or area of the form.

 To make it even simpler and easier for the customers to navigate the form, we can implement button navigation between tabs, clicking on Next after filling out columns on the current tab.
 Plus, we have the added benefit of always knowing at what stage of the form filling process we currently are.

-With our brand-new Progress theme for our Tabs control, the multi-step form is becoming even more visual and user-friendly.
+With our specialized Progress theme for our Tabs control, the multi-step form is becoming even more visual and user-friendly.

 As you can see, the tab headings are now providing simple visual cues, guiding the user through the form.
 The buttons at the bottom are set to provide the sole means of navigating between the tabs, to ensure the users are filling the form step-by-step, as we intended.